-The upcoming session of Introduction to Architecture will take place from July 5 – August 4, 2023.
-Participants have the option of choosing a focus on Architecture, Urban Planning, or Historic Preservation.
+The 2024 session of Introduction to Architecture will take place July 8 – August 9, 2024, with options for choosing a focus on Architecture, Urban Planning, or Historic Preservation.

-Focus on Architecture will be held both online and in-person, allowing students to choose their preferred mode of study; Focus on Urban Planning and Focus on Historic Preservation will be held in-person.
+Focus on Architecture is both online and in-person, allowing students to choose their preferred mode of study; Focus on Urban Planning and Focus on Historic Preservation is held in-person.

 Learn more about the application process.

-Columbia GSAPP’s Summer 2023 Introduction to Architecture program will be held both online and in-person, allowing students to choose their preferred mode of study.
-The Introduction to Architecture program will build on the successes of GSAPP’s online design studios and leadership in visual studies, representation, and technology to create new opportunities for students participating from their home locations.
+Columbia GSAPP’s Summer 2024 Introduction to Architecture program is held both online and in-person, allowing students to choose their preferred mode of study.
+The Introduction to Architecture program builds on the successes of GSAPP’s online design studios and leadership in visual studies, representation, and technology to create new opportunities for students participating from their home locations.
 The School’s community of faculty and students remains as strong as ever, and special hybrid lectures offered by faculty, open courses made accessible to all students across the programs, thematic selections of past lectures and conferences from the rich media archive, recommended readings from the publications team, and more.

 The 5-week course structure allows students to work with GSAPP instructors to develop their design skills in an in-person or online studio, as well as participate in virtual / in-person workshops, lectures, studio reviews, and “desk crits” to learn about visualization, technology, history/ theory, as well as the practice of architecture.

-The 2022 Introduction to Architecture program had a flat fee of $4,086 for the 3-point course.
-The tuition and fees for the 2023 session will be published on the Tuition & Aid webpage in mid March.
+In Summer 2023, Introduction to Architecture program had a flat fee of $4,248 for the 3-point course.
+Rates for Summer 2024 rates are typically posted in March of that year.
+Please see the Tuition & Aid webpage for additional information.